giellalt/lang-ciw/inc/flattened/excel2fst/README.md

 # `excel2fst`

 ## Install dependencies
 First, install dpendencies by `pip3 install -r requirements.txt`.
+This also depends on a working installation of `giella-core`.
+You'll get an error if you `GTCORE` enviroment variable hasn't been set.

 ## Build FST and LEXC files